Pre-registration rules

 • be a resident of California

-• not be imprisoned or on parole for the conviction of a felony
+• not currently be serving a state or federal prison term for the conviction of a felony

 Colorado pre-registration rules